Benjamin-Stefan/job-fire/README.md

 ### Core Package (`job-fire`)

-The core package offers the basic functionality of the Job-Fire system.
+The core package provides the essential functionality of the Job-Fire system.

 **Features**